-You can find all sorts of dictionaries online, but only a few are aimed at children.
-What makes a dictionary a "dictionary... for kids?"
+You can find all sorts of dictionaries online, but only a few are structured specifically for children.
+What makes a dictionary a... "dictionary for kids?"
 Good question.
 You want to look for ones that are age-appropriate and use language accessible to young(er) readers.
-Here are a few that we think fit the bill.
+Here are a few that fit the bill.

 Word Central uses the Merriam-Webster dictionary to provide results.
 If a user misspells a word, the dictionary offers suggestions for the correct spelling.
 It also suggests words that may have multiple interpretations.
 For example, a search for "scientist" yields a number of results, including "earth scientist," "social scientist" and "political science."

 Each definition also offers a link to an audio file of the proper pronunciation of the word.

 Kids can browse... the dictionary or find games on the Word Central site to challenge language and spelling skills.
 The site also offers a "daily buzzword."